-For the renovation of a 1950s ranch in La Canada, Calif., FER Studio (that’s Form, Environment and Research) learned to walk the fine line between modern and too modern.
+For the renovation of a 1950s ranch in La Canada, Calif., FER Studio learned to walk the line between modern and too modern.

 “We wanted to give it a modern space, but not lose that feeling of ‘home’ and where it came from,” said Christopher Mercier, partner in the firm.
 “The client wanted a modern house, but also wanted to link into the beautiful landscape and wooded quality of the original home’s site.”

-The new home never departs from the ranch style of the existing home, as the courtyard aligns itself along each living area as well as the pool.
+The new home never departs from the existing ranch-style home, because the courtyard aligns itself along each living area as well as the pool.
 “Even the front entranceway is connected to the courtyard,” Christopher said.
 “We did not want to lose the character of that rustic door, or the bleached walnut floors.
 But we did introduce materials with timeless qualities – so that door is now adjacent to a super-clean, modern mullion of glass.

 “It’s very site-specific and very client-specific,” he said.
-“It’s a reconciliation – a balance of the old design with the new design.”
+“It’s a reconciliation – a balance of the old design with the new.”